tracysteinberg/tracy-steinberg_pda/README.md

 These are all the notes needed as part of the revision for the cognitive tests.
 The cognitive tests are part of the Learning Objectives for the Analysis and Design as well as the Implementation and Testing units.
 Students should use these resources to revise for the tests.

+IMPORTANT: Students will complete these tests under exam conditions at a set point in the course.
+You will be advised by the instructors at what point these will be completed.
+These resources do not have to be read until indicated by the instructors.

 > PDA lessons

 These are the lessons that are given to students over the 16 week course as part of the PDA prep, as well as assistance with general project planning.
 Guidance on various diagrams (formatting, minimum requirements, etc.) can be found in these lessons.